raineedust/The-Odin-Marina/README.md

 # The Odin Marina

-This is a mockup design of a marina business Landing Page, titled as **The Odin Marina**.
+**The Odin Marina** is a mockup design of a marina business Landing Page.

 For the best viewing experience, it is **recommended** to display the webpage on a desktop screen.